How to assess project management skills

 One of the key aspects of the hiring process is the evaluation of project management abilities.
 If you’re doing it well, you’ll have qualified people in your company.
 If you’re doing it incorrectly, you will pass up on many qualified candidates due to flaws in your comprehension.

-The three following methods can be used to conduct the skill assessments:
+The following three methods can be used to conduct the skill assessments:

-1. Cognitive Ability tests
+1. Cognitive ability tests

 One of the key differentiating factors between regular testing and cognitive ability testing is that individuals are evaluated for how they think and not on what they know about a specific subject.